 The first time I visited Germany, I was 15.
-I’d never been away from home before without my parents, much less to another continent.
-I went with a high school summer trip.
-While I gradually became accustomed to traveling, and by the end of the trip in London, I had found a country I had would wanted to repeatedly visit in the future, the beginning of the trip was rough.
+I’d never been away from home without my parents, much less to another continent.
+I went on a high school summer trip.
+While I gradually became accustomed to traveling, and by the end of the trip in London, I had found a country I would want to repeatedly visit in the future, the beginning of the trip was rough.
 To be honest, I don’t remember a lot about that first trip to Munich.

 I had set off on my most recent trip to Germany wanting to have new experiences, so I debated how much I wanted to go to places I had been when I was 15.
 One of these places was Dachau, home of the first Nazi concentration camp.